ph7klw76/gromac_note/intermolecular_distance.md

-# Analyzing Carbon Atom Spatial Relationships in Molecular Simulations Using KD-Tree and to extract to calculate electronic coupling
+# Automated Extraction of Molecular Dynamics Results to calculation of electronic coupling calculation.

 ```python
 import numpy as np